SnehalPatil2001/TimeCapture/README.md

 - Provides the current year, month, date, and day of the week.
 - Outputs the information to the console.

+## Prerequisites
+1.**Install Node.js**
+  -Download Node.js from the [official website](https://nodejs.org/).
+  - Follow the installation instructions for your operating system (Windows, macOS, or Linux).
+  - After installation, verify Node.js and npm (Node Package Manager) are installed by running the following commands in your terminal:
+    ```bash
+    node -v
+    npm -v
+    ```

 ## Code Explanation

 ### Variables